I-SIS miniseries "Fields of Influence"

 He said: "The bottom line is there are no known mechanisms by which mobile phone radiation can increase the risk of cancer."

 Hyland disagrees.
-He points out that mobile phone radiation has been found to affect a wide variety of brain functions - such as electrical activity (EEG) electrochemistry and the permeability of the blood/brain barrier - and to undermine the immune system.
+In another paper , he cited a number of relevant findings.
+Mobile phone radiation has been found to affect a wide variety of brain functions - such as electrical activity (EEG) electrochemistry and the permeability of the blood/brain barrier - and to undermine the immune system.

 Finally, mobile phone users show statistically significant increase (by a factor of between 2 and 3) in the incidence of a rather rare kind of tumour (epithelial neuroma) on the side of the brain nearest the mobile phone.